iglunix/iglunix-autobuild/README.md

-Welcome, this is lazy-autobuild.
+Welcome, this is iglunix-autobuild.
-Thu GNU General Public License v3 licesed (mostly) automatic build system for Lazybox.
+Thu GNU General Public License v3 licesed (mostly) automatic build system for Iglunix.
-Lazybox for the uninitiated is a inux distribution designed to not use _GNU_, sadly this is quit hard.
+Iglunix for the uninitiated is a inux distribution designed to not use _GNU_, sadly this is quit hard.
 GNU make is still available inside this environment.